 Photo Credit: Lindsay Marie Stewart

-The Red Pony Stands® is home to heritage breeds including the critically endangered Lac La Croix Indigenous Pony, Kunekune Pigs, and Southdown Sheep.
+The Red Pony Stands® is home to heritage breeds including the critically endangered Lac La Croix Indigenous Pony, Kunekune Pigs, Southdown Sheep and Northern Bobwhite Quail.
 To achieve self-sustainability and maintain a light footprint on the land, our pigs and sheep assist with regenerative grazing and invasive plant management throughout our pony pastures.

 Our small diversified farm is located 45 minutes north of Regina, Saskatchewan in Canada and is nestled at the edge of the Qu'Appelle Valley which runs from west to east across the southern part of the province.
 In addition to our 13 acre property, our ponies enjoy a 15 acre rental pasture that is located on the neighbouring Piapot First Nation.